online-judge-tools/oj/CONTRIBUTING.md

 However, please note that PR is not always merged as it is.
 To improve PR quality, reviewers may ask you change requests.

+-   Create your branch from `master`.
--   Test your PR branch on local by `python3 setup.py test`.
+-   Test your PR branch on local by `pytest tests/*.py -v`.
 -   Write code easy to understand.
     -   Don't make diff which is unnecessary for the purpose of PR.
     -   Split commits appropriately.